seekdavidlee/Eklee-Azure-Functions-GraphQl/README.md

 # Introduction

-The purpose of this library is to help developers with implementing a GraphQL Server running on top of Azure HTTP Function(s) with resolver support for different Azure-specific repositories like Azure Cosmos DB.
+The purpose of this library is to help developers with implementing their API on a GraphQL Server running on top of Azure HTTP Function.
+The library will have resolver support for different Azure-specific repositories like Azure Cosmos DB.
 If you are not sure what GraphQL is, the best resource would be to review the documentation on [https://graphql.org/](https://graphql.org/).

 ## Nuget